Fchang012/GettingAndCleaningProjectCoursera/CodeBook.md

 ###Step 5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Using the aggregate() function, the script subsets the data by Subject and Activity and applies the mean function to those subsets.
-It then takes the result and stores it into a data frame called "TidyData" and then exports/writes a new txt file called"TidyData.txt".
+It then takes the result and stores it into a data frame called "TidyData" and then exports/writes a new txt file called "TidyData.txt".